SteelCompendium/data-rules-md-dse/Draw Steel Heroes - Unlinked.md

 ##### Presence Tests

 You make a Presence test whenever you attempt a risky task that requires the use of your force of personality.
-Presence tests are most often used to gain trust, project confidence, and influence and lead other creatures.hough it's easier than easy, then
+Presence tests are most often used to gain trust, project confidence, and influence and lead other creatures.

 <!-- -->
 > **Influencing Player Characters With Tests**